 NSA Surveillance through Southern Cross Cable

-Southern Cross Cable is the main international internet access point for New Zealand, responsible for more than 95% internet activity in the country.
+Southern Cross Cable is the main international internet access point for New Zealand, responsible for more than 95% of internet activity in the country.
 In 2013, it was alleged that Southern Cross Cable had asked NSA to pay them for performing surveillance of all NZ traffic passing through that cable.

-This is another confirmation that NZ and US are in cahoots in their respective mass surveillance programs.
+This is another confirmation that NZ and the US are in cahoots in their respective mass surveillance programs.
 The fact that Southern Cross Cable is almost exclusively responsible for all internet activity in NZ means that if this cable is tapped, all user information traveling through it would leak through to the NSA.

 It is extremely alarming that the state could allow for such blatant acts of breach of privacy throughout the nation, that too for foreign agencies like the NSA.
-This shows how easy it is for governments to trivialize our individual privacy and the actions of New Zealand government have been particularly disappointing over the fast few years.
+This shows how easy it is for governments to trivialize our individual privacy and the actions of the New Zealand government have been particularly disappointing over the past few years.

 These instances prove just how important it has become for citizens to take individual measures towards saving their online privacy and how misguided it is to trust the government to preserve our privacy.
 Thankfully, VPNs empower privacy-starved citizens to elevate their privacy protection on the web, irrespective of government policies.

-It is fortunate that we have VPN tools to count on in order to control our online privacy, protect ourselves from NZ state agencies violating our privacy in a better way while circling around needless restrictions on the web.
+It is fortunate that we have VPN tools to control our online privacy and protect ourselves from NZ state agencies violating our privacy in a better way while circling unnecessary restrictions on the web.